Admissions Procedures and Requirements - CTS Ph.D. and M.S.

 Applications for admission to the CTS Ph.D. or M.S. program are submitted using the Graduate College’s online application system.
 All supporting materials are uploaded as part of the online application.
 For questions about the application process, please contact Graduate Admissions at email@example.com.
 For questions about the admission requirements for the CTS program, please contact CTSsupport@email.arizona.edu.

 Admission Application Deadlines

-Note: All application materials, including letters of recommendation and test scores, must be received by the stated deadline for the application to be considered.
+Note: All application materials, including letters of recommendation, must be received by the stated deadline for the application to be considered.
 The CTS Admissions Committee may review applications from highly qualified applicants for early admission decisions prior to the general application deadline.